hashicorp/packer/.release/docker/README.md

 # Packer Docker Container

 The root of this repository contains the officially supported HashiCorp Dockerfile to build the hashicorp/packer docker image.
-The `dev` docker image should be built for local dev and testing, while the production docker image, `default`, is built in CI and makes use of CI-built binaries.
+The `dev` docker image should be built for local dev and testing, while the production docker image, `release-default`, is built in CI and makes use of CI-built binaries.
 The `official` docker image is built using the official binaries from releases.hashicorp.com.

 ## Build